Copula-enhanced Vision Transformer for high myopia diagnosis through OU UWF fundus images: Application on the UWF fundus image dataset

 \section{Application on the UWF fundus image dataset}

-{ In this section, we apply CeViT to our annotated UWF fundus image dataset for myopia screening tasks.
+{ In this section, we apply CeViT to our annotated UWF fundus image dataset for OU HM diagnosis and AL predictions.
+Given that ViT outperforms general CNNs in most computer vision tasks, we only present results obtained under ViT-variant models, and omit the results of CNNs.

-\textbf{Dataset} The Eye and ENT Hospital of Fudan University has collected 5228 UWF fundus images from the eyes of 2614 patients using the Optomap Daytona scanning laser ophthalmoscope (Daytona, Optos, UK), from December 2014 to June 2020.
+\textbf{Dataset.} The Eye and ENT Hospital of Fudan University has collected 5228 UWF fundus images from the eyes of 2614 patients using the Optomap Daytona scanning laser ophthalmoscope (Daytona, Optos, UK), from December 2014 to June 2020.
 All enrolled patients sought refractive surgery treatment and were exclusively myopia patients.
-Each patient has four labels tested as the ground truth: the AL of OU and the OU high myopia status (1: high myopia; 0, otherwise).
 The UWF fundus images obtained during the study are exported in 3-channel JPEG format and compressed to a resolution of 224 x 224 pixels to facilitate subsequent analysis.